 You can start with these basic steps:

 - Drink lots of fluids, especially water.
 Try eight to 12 glasses a day to help thin out that mucus and make it easier to cough up.
 If you have kidney failure or heart failure, your doctor may be restricting your fluids.
-Talk to her first before drinking extra water.
+Talk to them first before drinking extra water.

 - Get plenty of rest.

 - Use over-the-counter pain relievers with ibuprofen (Advil, Motrin), naproxen (Aleve), or aspirin to help with pain.
 (Don't give aspirin to children.)
 Read warning labels and talk to your doctor before you take these if you have peptic ulcers or kidney disease.
 You can use acetaminophen (Tylenol) to help with pain and fever.

 For your cough: It's best to stay away from cough medicine unless your cough keeps you awake at night.
 Your cough helps clear that gunk out of your lungs.
 When it comes to kids, avoid cough medicine for those under 4 years old and check with your doctor about giving it to older children.